dedosmedia/rpi-hostap/README.md

+# Thanks to sdelrio/rpi-hostap

+I have updated this docker image to allow us to turn our Rpi3 on an Access Point.

 # Docker container stack: hostap + dhcp server

 Designed to work on **Raspberry Pi** (arm) using as base image alpine linux (very little size).